MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-ingest-notebooks.md

+---
+lab:
+    title: 'Ingest data with Spark and Microsoft Fabric notebooks'
+    module: 'Ingest data with Spark and Microsoft Fabric notebooks'
+---

 # Ingest data with Spark and Microsoft Fabric notebooks

 In this lab, you'll create a Microsoft Fabric notebook and use PySpark to connect to an Azure Blob Storage path, then load the data into a lakehouse using write optimizations.